mrcavalcanti/mosaicoo/contribute/documentation/README.md

 ### Write a topic

-At Grafana Labs, we use the principles of topic-based authoring when we write technical documentation.
+At Mosaicoo Labs, we use the principles of topic-based authoring when we write technical documentation.
 Topic-based authoring provides guidelines for writing three _types_ of technical documentation: concept, task, and reference.
 Before you begin writing, establish the topic type you want to write.

 #### Understanding topic types